Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A primary brain tumor starts with an abnormal brain cell and grows in the brain.
+Primary brain tumor.
+This starts with an abnormal brain cell and grows in the brain.

-A metastatic (secondary) tumor starts as a cancer in another part of the body (such as the lungs or breast) and then spreads to the brain, where it forms a new tumor.
+Metastatic (secondary) tumor.
+This starts as a cancer in another part of the body, such as the lungs or breast.
+It then spreads to the brain, where it forms a new tumor.

 Doctors don't know why some cells begin to form into tumor cells.
-It may have something to do with a person's genes or his or her environmen, or both.
+It may have something to do with a person's genes, or his or her environment, or both.

-The tumors can cause local damage by growing and pushing on crucial areas of the brain.
-They can also cause problems if they block the flow of fluid around the brain, which can lead to an increase in the pressure inside the skull.
-Some types of tumors can spread through the spinal fluid to distant areas of the brain or the spine.
+The tumors can cause local damage by growing and pushing on key areas of the brain.
+They can also cause problems if they block the flow of fluid around the brain.
+This can lead to an increase in the pressure inside the skull.
+Some types of tumors can spread through the spinal fluid to distant areas of the brain or the spinal cord.

-A primary brain tumor can be malignant or benign:
+A primary brain tumor can be cancer (malignant) or noncancer (benign):

-A malignant tumor is more dangerous because it can grow quickly and may grow into or spread to other parts of the brain or to the spinal cord.
+A malignant tumor is more dangerous because it can grow quickly.
+It may grow into or spread to other parts of the brain or to the spinal cord.
 Malignant tumors are also sometimes called brain cancer.
-Metastatic brain tumors are always malignant because they have spread to the brain from other areas of cancer in the body.
+Metastatic brain tumors are always cancer.
+They have spread to the brain from other areas of cancer in the body.

 A benign primary brain tumor is not cancer.
-Benign tumors can cause damage by growing and pressing on other parts of the brain, but they don't spread.
+Benign tumors can cause damage by growing and pressing on other parts of the brain.
+But these tumors don't spread.
 In some cases, a benign tumor can turn into a malignant tumor.

 Symptoms of a brain tumor depend on the size and location of the tumor, as well as other factors.
 They may include: